Few things are more nerve-wracking than having your car suddenly break down — and wondering if you can foot the bill to repair it.

 However, these mechanical breakdown policies typically do not cover standard wear and tear to your vehicle or basic maintenance costs.
-Some things that are not covered include oil changes, belts and hoses, and tune-ups.
+Not-covered repairs include oil changes, belts and hoses, and tune-ups.

 In some cases, insurers offer multiple mechanical breakdown insurance coverage levels.
-The more comprehensively you want the car covered, the higher the premium you will pay.
+The more comprehensively you want the car covered, the higher your premium will be.